rickliciousone/testproject2/README.md

 # testproject2
-this is to test the githubs
+This is to test the github stuffs.